-Using a 2022 VA disability calculator, you can ensure that your VA benefits are calculated correctly and that you are receiving all the money you deserve.
+Using a 2022 VA disability calculator, you can ensure that your VA benefits are calculated correctly and that you receive all the money you deserve.

 2022 VA Disability Rating System: The Simplest Ways to Reach a 100% VA Combined Rating

-It’s important to know how the VA rating system works.
+It’s essential to know how the VA rating system works.
 The following VA disability calculator can help you estimate your rating and the benefits you may be eligible for.

 There are many ways to reach a 100% VA rating, but some of the most common include conditions such as:

 - Chronic pain caused by a service-connected injury or illness

 - Traumatic brain injury (TBI) or Post Traumatic Stress Disorder (PTSD) resulting from military service

 If you have a service-connected injury/disability that falls into one of these categories, or another condition that meets the VA’s requirements, you may be eligible for 100% disability benefits.